Rain, Rain, Go Away

-In efforts to protect your home from flood damage there are several steps to take and decisions to make.
-First you should assess the risk of flooding in your region and your home specifically.
-Next, decide what best fits your needs, such as installing a flood control system and applying sealants to any cracks in your home's foundation.
+To protect your home from flood damage there are several options that can help.
+First, you should assess the risk of flooding in your area and your home specifically.
+Then decide what best fits your needs, such as installing a flood control system and applying sealants to any cracks in your home's foundation.
 Finally, make sure to check with your insurance agent to see if any additional coverage is needed.

 Flood-Proofing to Protect Your Home